prithvirajlohar/Youtube-Downloader/README.md

 # Youtube-Downloader
-Created a YouTube file downloader using tkinter in python.
+Created a YouTube file downloader using Python (Tkinter module).
 This application allows user to download a Youtube file in Video or Audio format.